-The Iris was build in 1916 as Herring Lugger - build for the rough weather on the North Sea she fished the doggersbank for herring.
+The Iris was build in 1916 as herring lugger.
 Between 1920 and 1975 the Iris sailed the Baltic Sea with her home port in Sweden.
 She carried cargo for years, but was rebuild to sail with passengers in 1975 and was brought back to the Netherlands.
-She has visited spectacular places like the Lofoten in the north of Norway and has sailed through fjords and canals, through rivers and over the north and baltic sea.
-She credits her name Iris - She who travels with the wind.
+She has visited spectacular places like the Lofoten in the north of Norway, and has sailed through fjords and canals, through rivers and over the north and Baltic sea.

 Floris de Waard bought Iris in January 2023 to continue sailing with passengers.
 Iris grew up on sailing ships from childhood.
 Now he works with great passion for the sea, nature and the cooperation with people of different cultures.

 Sailing on this beautiful two-master is a great experience and he is happy to take you on board to let you discover and experience the beauty of life at sea on a small scale.

 The accommodation on board the Iris is comfortable and the ship has been made suitable for worldwide shipping.
 Up to 10 trainees sleep in 2-person cabins, each equipped with a sink.